LaunchCodeEducation/data-analysis/src/assignments/candidate-quiz.rst

 .. admonition:: Warning

    Keep the questions and correct answers stored in this exact order.
+Feel free to copy-paste the questions and correct answers from the table to help avoid extraneous autograding errors.

 Part 3: Grade the Quiz
 ^^^^^^^^^^^^^^^^^^^^^^